CityOfNewYork/growingupnyc/wp-content/plugins/sitepress-multilingual-cms/changelog/4.1.3.md

 # Fixes
+* [wpmlcore-6182] Fixed a performance issue occurring when opening the Gutenberg editor
 * [wpmlcore-6172] Fix Standard Admin Notices to be converted on Block Editor page if no WPML Admin Notices is being Displayed
 * [wpmlcore-6160] Fix issue with ARMember plugin and WP 5.0 while accessing the wp admin panel
 * [wpmlcore-6158] Fix a console error with Disable Gutenberg plugin